 The Science Behind Improving Your Conditioning

-I don’t want to get too much into the science, but the whole reason your can improve your fitness comes down to the well established principle of progressive overload: as gradual increase of stress is placed on the body which responds to that stress by making physiological adaptations to meet the demands of that new stress.
+I don’t want to get too much into the science, but the whole reason you can improve your fitness comes down to the well-established principle of progressive overload: a gradual increase of stress is placed on the body, which then responds to that stress by making physiological adaptations to meet the demands of that new stress.
 When the body grows adapted to that specific level of stress, said stress must be further increased for the body to likewise respond with further adaptations to meet that stress.

 Progressive overload can be seen, over time, when strength training.
 Your body is able to lift more and more weight as it grows stronger, provided you keep moving the weight stimulus higher and higher from week to week.

 The same principal also works for your conditioning.
 Your body’s energy systems can become more productive and efficient if you apply the right stimulus through targeted training.